“Everybody wants to beat us”

 - Frank and Martin used to ride offroad bikes together, then joked about racing together in a truck before making it a reality from 2016 onwards.

 - He added that mechanic David Svanda has "slotted in just perfectly" since Dakar 2020.
-The trio are preparing for their sixth Dakar together.
+The trio are preparing for their seventh Dakar together.

 - David Svanda first got interested in motorsport at around the age of 16, when he used to volunteer as a track commissaire at local rallies.